taocao/second-brain-ai-assistant-course/apps/second-brain-online/README.md

 We use Docker to setup the local infrastructure (MongoDB).

 > [!WARNING]
-> Before starting the pipeline, ensure that you do not have a local instance of MongoDB (or any other container) already running on the same port.
+> Before starting the pipeline, ensure that you do not have a local instance of MongoDB (or any other container) already running on the `27017` port.

 To start it, run:
 ```bash